jinnovation/midnight-duck/content/_index.md

 Midnight Duck is a boutique engineering consultancy.
-We specialize in engineering advisory services for early-stage, mission-driven non-profits and startups.
+We set early-stage, mission-driven non-profits up for long-term engineering success.

-Midnight Duck is run by [**Jonathan Jin**](https://jonathanj.in), a machine learning engineer with over five years of experience building machine learning systems and infrastructure for companies such as Spotify, NVIDIA, Twitter, and Uber.
+Midnight Duck is run by [**Jonathan Jin**](https://jonathanj.in), a machine learning engineer with nearly ten years of software engineering expertise.
+Five of those years have been spent building machine learning systems and infrastructure for industry mainstays like Spotify, NVIDIA, Twitter, and Uber.

 # Clients